 - Resurrective Immortality: All of the Freelancers.

-- Standard Status Effects: There are ten currently (plus an additional two for extraction mode), almost all of them opposites of each other.
+- Standard Status Effects: There were ten (plus an additional two for extraction mode), almost all of them opposites of each other.
 Opposing effects cancel each other out.

 - Might: Increases damage by 25%.